MarekSchiffer/pgu/macOS_arm64/05. Chapter 5 - toUpper/Readme.md

 That's what makes it useful. \#ShotsFired!

 ### File Descriptor Flags
 Files on UNIX have permissions.
-Every file can be read, write to or can be executed.
+Every file can be read, written to or it can be executed.
 The files also have ownership.
-The can belong to the user, a group or everybody.
+They can belong to the user, a group, or everyone.
 All three permissions are stored in an octal value, where read is 4, write is 2 and execute is 1.
 Therefore the shell command
 ```
 chmod 0644 ./toUpper
 ```
-Would make all allow the owner first digit after the leading 0, to read and write, since
+would allow the owner, first digit after the leading 0, to read and write, since
 $6 = 4 + 2$.
 The group, second digit after leading 0, allows the group to read and the last digit allows everybody to read.
 The leading zero indicates that this is an octal number
-$[0,7]$.
+$\in [0,7]$.

 In the same way
 ```